Menu

 5 DIETARY ARRANGEMENTS

-1. a) The accommodation charges include the provision of a standard meal in accordance with the scheduled daily menu.
+a) The accommodation charges include the provision of a standard meal in accordance with the scheduled daily menu (for more information on the standard allergies, please see the following link: https://www.food.gov.uk/safety-hygiene/food-allergy-and-intolerance) .
 The College does not provide à la carte meals but does promote a good balanced diet.
 Please check with the College management if advice is required.

-The college will provide a meal that promotes a balanced diet suitable for all dietary tolerances but will not provide any special variation.
+c) The college will provide meals that promote a balanced diet suitable for all dietary tolerances but will not provide any special variation.

-Pescatarian – does not eat meat but does eat fish and vegetarian foods – they do also eat eggs and dairy foods.
+• Pescatarian – a person that eats fish and vegetarian foods – they do also eat eggs and dairy foods.
+Does not eat meat.

-Vegetarian – Eats vegetarian foods only including eggs and dairy foods
+• Vegetarian – a person that eats vegetarian foods only, including eggs and dairy foods.
+Does not eat meat or fish.

 Food allergies and intolerances

 Anyone that has an allergy to any food type or ingredient must also declare this before you confirm your booking so that we have the opportunity to discuss this if we feel it is appropriate.
-The college reserves the right to charge a supplement if necessary, to cover the costs of purchasing special ingredients or extra kitchen staffing costs if appropriate.
+The college reserves the right to charge a supplement if necessary, to cover the costs of purchasing special ingredients or extra kitchen staffing costs if appropriate, please check with our reception before to confirm your reservation.

 6 SMOKING

-Please note that all parts of the College (including bedrooms) are strictly ‘no smoking’ areas.
+Please note that all parts of the College, including the garden, are strictly ‘no smoking or vaping’ areas.
+Smoking and vaping are only allowed in our designated smoking area.

 7 DISCLAIMERS